 Once you've set the foundations - maintain it!
 A commitment to making individual and team improvements and changes that enhance performance and capitalise on strengths, will ensure your team is constantly working together as effectively and efficiently as possible.

 Why not implement training courses for your team?
 This will not only help to enhance soft skills within your team, but also provide a fantastic opportunity for team and relationship building.
-Showing your support to developing the team will ensure individual members feels a growing sense of trust and recognition within the organization.
+Showing your support to developing the team will ensure individual members feels a growing sense of trust and recognition within the organisation.
 When team members are able to trust each other and work collaboratively, motivation increases and objectives are easier to reach.

 When team members work well together, there is little they cannot accomplish.
 Make sure you're looking at the bigger picture when it comes to your teams and increase your chances of developing a high performing team.